 The FetchAdd Atomic Operation requests the Responder to read a 64bit Original Remote Data Value at a 64-bit aligned ULP Buffer address in the Responder's memory, to perform FetchAdd operation on multiple fields of selectable length specified by 64-bit "Add Mask", and write the result back to the same ULP Buffer address.
 The Atomic addition is performed independently on each one of these fields.
-A bit set in the Add Mask field specifies the field boundary.
+A bit set in the Add Mask field specifies the field boundary; for each field, a bit is set at the most significant bit position for each field, causing any carry out of that bit position to be discarded when the addition is performed.

 FetchAdd Atomic Operations MUST target ULP Buffer addresses that are 64-bit aligned.
 FetchAdd Atomic Operations that target ULP Buffer addresses that are not 64-bit aligned MUST be surfaced as errors and the Responder's memory MUST NOT be modified in such cases.
-Additionally an error MUST be surfaced and a terminate message MUST be generated.
-The setting of "Add Mask" field to 0x00000000000000 results in Atomic Add of 64-bit Original Remote Data Value and 64-bit "Add Data".
+Additionally an error MUST be surfaced and a terminate message MUST results in Atomic Add of 64-bit Original Remote Data Value and 64bit "Add Data".